Christmas tree behind fire that killed 12, officials confirm

 None of six smoke alarms inside the two-story unit were working, Thiel said, and most had been apparently been removed since an inspection the city housing authority said it conducted last year.
 One alarm in a shared basement did work but activated late, he said.

-As many as 18 people lived or stayed in the unit at various time, officials said previously.
+As many as 18 people lived or stayed in the unit at various times, officials said previously.

 The 12 people who died were all on the third floor, Thiel said Tuesday.
 One was found alive but died at the scene.